Is commenting on blogs worth the effort? Can you benefit from one of the most abused link-building methods on the internet?

 If you want to use commenting as a promotional or networking tool, then it’s certainly worth the time and effort, as long as you take it seriously and do it properly.

-The ultimate goal for your comment(s) is to attract the attention of the blog owner and fellow readers.
-Your aim is to impress them so much they want to find out more about you, and click on your name, which is usually a link back to your site.
+The ultimate goal of your comment(s) is to attract the attention of the blog owner and fellow readers.
+Your aim is to impress them so much they want to find out more about you, and click on your name, which is usually a link back to your site or another URL of your choice.

 First, though, you need to get your comment approved.